 1 The Odd Crasher

-Spiritual pilgrims, poetry freaks, and the odd crasher are milling around Sacred Heart of Jesus school on Mapleton Hill, waiting for the doors to open.
-Ordinarily, this eclectic collection of beings would be sufficiently dazzled by the spectacular views from Naropa's leased lamasery and the prospect of seeing, hearing, and perhaps touching the leading lights of the Beat Generation.
-This evening, the prayer-pillow clutching crowd taking in the entire city and the iconic Flatirons formation rising above Chautauqua Park seems downright mesmerized.
+Spiritual pilgrims, poetry freaks, and the odd crasher are milling around outside Sacred Heart of Jesus school on Mapleton Hill, waiting for the doors to open.
+Typically, this eclectic collection of beings would be sufficiently dazzled by the spectacular views from Naropa's leased lamasery and the prospect of seeing, hearing, and perhaps touching the leading lights of the Beat Generation.
+This evening, the prayer-pillow clutching crowd taking in the entire city and the iconic Flatirons formation rising above Chautauqua Park apears downright mesmerized.
 Something is out there, something once-in-a-lifetime surreal—the sunset is ablaze with volcanic particulates.

 Skyborne evidence scattered from Mt.
 St. Helens' explosive eruption a thousand miles away is a real icebreaker.
 Pairing has already begun.
 It'll only intensify at the after-party.
-Confronted with irrefutable proof that the world can end at any time, why not squeeze in all the decadence you possibly can while you still can?
+Confronted with irrefutable proof that the world can end at any time, why not squeeze in all the decadence you possibly can, while you still can?
 It would be stupid not to, and this prime cross-section of intelligentsia professes to be anything but.
-I couldn't have picked a better night to attend my first Naropa function after living a stone's throw from their sanctums ever since the early 70s.
+I couldn't have picked a better night to attend my first Naropa function after living a stone's throw from their shrines and sanctums since the early 70s.

 An officious-looking liveryman exits the driver's door.
 He takes two showy strides toward the rear door, yanks the handle with a ceremonial flourish.
 A polished Oxford emerges, a calf's worth of pinstriped pants, then a hunky figure steps out onto the sidewalk, imperially surveying his domain.
 Gasps and sighs.